 I’ll be honest, I blocked this pretty lazily, as I generally do with shawls, unless they’re lace.
 But in my experience, garter stitch and stockinette shawls all tend to assume whatever shape I wear them in, anyway.
 Daybreak hangs really nicely regardless, which I think is also partially due to its semi-circle shape; this is a shape I really like for a shawl, because it wraps around better than a traditional triangle, in my opinion.

 Someday I’ll probably knit this shawl again, using either two solid colors or one solid and one striping.
-I don’t wear as many striped things as I once did, but I’ve really come back around to stripes in small doses.
+I don’t wear as many striped things as I once did, but I’ve really come back around to them in small doses.
 Especially when you can get this many neutrals into one piece.